waffle-commons/workspace/README.md

 This repository is intended for contributors to the Waffle ecosystem **ONLY**.
 Please refer to the `CONTRIBUTING.md` file in the specific repository (`waffle-commons/waffle`, `waffle-commons/*`) you wish to contribute to.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for details.